 An exported Japanese tradition, the Sakura Campaign brought the blossoming trees to Germany after reunification.
 Japanese channel TV Asahi collected over 140 million yen (around 1 million euro) to gift the trees to Germany as well as locations in Washington D.C. and Macon, Georgia.

 01 of 05

 Not necessarily known for the most beautiful anything, photographers put Bonn and its dreamy pink blossoms on the map.

-Earning a place on "Top 10 Most Beautiful Tree Tunnels In The World", Bonn's Heerstrasse in the Nordstadt neighborhood is also known as "Cherry Blossom Avenue".
+Earning a place on "Top 10 Most Beautiful Tree Tunnels In The World", Bonn's Heerstrasse in the Nordstadt neighborhood is known as "Cherry Blossom Avenue".
 The long limbs of the trees are weighed down with blooms, creating a tunnel-like canopy.

 The street's popularity can make it quite crowded with more people than flowers.
 Try visiting in the early evening to avoid the crowds and enjoy the pink shaded lamplight.

-The city's Kirschblütenfest takes place in the altstadt (old town) hopefully at the height of the blooms.
+Bonn's Kirschblütenfest takes place in the altstadt (old town) at the height of the blooms.

 02 of 05

-Like so many things, the blossoms in Berlin are not only beautiful but have a story to tell.
-Largely part of the Sakura Campaign, 9,000 trees were planted around Berlin and Brandenburg starting in November 1990 - shortly after reunification and in the wake of the Berlin Wall.
+Like so many things in Berlin, the blossoms are not only beautiful but have a story to tell.
+Part of the Sakura Campaign, 9,000 trees were planted around Berlin and Brandenburg starting in November 1990 - shortly after reunification and the fall of the Berlin Wall.

 There are over 50 locations to enjoy Berlin's cherry blossoms from parks to graveyards.
 Many replaced the desolate stretches that used to line the Berlin Wall.
 Where the totestreifen (death strip) once stood, pink blossoms now flourish.
 These extend throughout Brandenburg along the innerdeutsche Grenze (inner German border).